Jupyter Overview

 }

 Please review the IPython Kernel Specs for more details regarding the format and contents of this configuration file.
-In particular, please make sure $PATH$LD_LIBRARY_PATH$PYTHONPATH, and all other environment variables that you use in the kernel are properly populated with the correct values.
+In particular, please make sure $PATH

-Enabling extensions
+Enabling extensions¶

 If you want to create or use notebooks with interactive widgets, a table of contents, or collapsible code blocks, you need to enable Nbextensions.
 From the “New” dropdown menu (same as in step 4), select “Terminal”.
 Copy and paste the code below into the terminal prompt, and hit enter.